MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 #### Teams deployments through Office 365 ProPlus updates

 Teams is also being added to existing installations of Office 365 ProPlus.
-Since Office 365 ProPlus installs Teams per-user only, see XYZ and the [Install the Teams desktop app on VDI](#install-the-teams-desktop-app-on-vdi) section.
+Since Office 365 ProPlus installs Teams per-user only, see the [Install the Teams desktop app on VDI](#install-the-teams-desktop-app-on-vdi) section.

 #### Using Teams with per-machine installation and Office 365 ProPlus